JoydeepMallick/EMPLOYEE_MANAGEMENT_SYSTEM/README.md

 This Employee Management System can be further improved with additional features such as:

-~~1.
-Deletion: Implement the ability to remove employees from the system.~~
+1. ~~Deletion: Implement the ability to remove employees from the system.~~
 2. Data Validation: Add validation checks to ensure correct data entry.
 3. Password Protection: Secure the system with login credentials for authorized access.
 4. Reports: Generate reports based on various parameters such as salary, age, or gender.